ozontech/SUINavigation/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate `SUINavigation` into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate `BxInputController` into your project manually.

 ## Build & test